This course has been archived: A newer version with updated syllabus and improved content is now available.

-Now that we understand the concept of the matrix inverse (A−1) and its theoretical role in solving systems of linear equations of the form Ax=b, let's look at how to actually compute the inverse using NumPy.
-While directly calculating the inverse isn't always the preferred method for solving systems in practice (as we'll see in the next section), knowing how to compute it is a fundamental skill.
+The matrix inverse (A−1) holds a theoretical role in solving systems of linear equations of the form Ax=b.
+Here, the computation of the inverse using NumPy is demonstrated.
+While directly calculating the inverse is not always the preferred method for solving systems in practice, knowing how to compute it is a fundamental skill.

 Remember, only square matrices can have inverses, and even then, only if they are non-singular (invertible).